Are you wondering how to receive plumbing licensing in NSW, Australia?

 A licensed plumber who specialises in gas fitting will install, extend, and repair gas systems.
 If you would like to specialise in drainage work or gas fitting work, you will need to receive a certificate III take the suitable courses for it, and gain experience through an apprenticeship.

-A person may obtain their plumbing license or certificate after completing an application and paying their fees to Service NSW.
+After you undertake your required plumbing qualifications, such as CPC40920 - Certificate IV in Plumbing and Services, you may obtain your plumbing licence by completing an application and paying their fees to Service NSW.
 Below are the details and forms necessary for those who wish to obtain a plumbing licence in NSW:

-You should also keep in mind the fees and payment when trying to receive a plumbing license.
-The amount you pay depends on how long you would want to be a license for.
-Below are the current fees for a plumbing license in NSW:
+You should also keep in mind the fees and payment when trying to receive a plumbing licence.
+The amount you pay depends on how long you would want to be a licence for.

-Receiving a plumbing licensing is the best thing you can do to turn yourself from an employee into a business person.
-Read more here if you would like to read how tradesman couch Dale has helped someone else turn into a skilled business person.
+Receiving a plumbing licence is the best thing you can do to turn yourself from an employee into a business person.
+Read more here if you would like to read how tradesman coach Dale has helped someone else turn into a skilled business person.

 If you're migrating to Australia wishing to gain a plumbing license, you will need to receive a Plumber skills assessment and Offshore Technical Skills Record (OTSR).
 You will need the plumbing skills assessment for your visa application and the OTSR to obtain your provisional license.